Starston Windpump

 Starston Wind Pump is a hollow post mill for pumping water, situated west of the village of Starston in Norfolk, England.
 The Pump is 330 yards away from the parish church of Saint Margaret in Mill Field.
-The windpump is a Grade II listed building and a scheduled ancient monument.
+The windpump is a Grade II listed building and a scheduled monument.
 After some years on the Heritage at Risk Register because of its poor condition, it was restored in 2010.